Frequently asked questions

 As per the SUN guidelines, we recommend you study no more than one SUN unit per term.

 Yes.
-Students are strongly encouraged to remain OP-eligible (please discuss with your school nominee in regards to your OP eligibility).
+Students are strongly encouraged to remain ATAR-eligible (please discuss with your school nominee in regards to your ATAR eligibility).
 This is particularly important as it will provide you with more opportunities should you change your mind about your career choice in the future.

 While you are still in high school, you are welcome to study in any term, subject to unit availability.
 Visit the "When Can I study SUN?" section of this website.
 Please note, you need to pass one unit to be eligible to enrol in another.